Online personal training is kinda like this.

 - Nerd fitness

 - Justin Thomas Miller

 Is online personal training worth it?

-But as someone that coaches both in-person and online.
+But as someone who coaches both in-person and online.
 I consider myself a better and more helpful coach online.
-There’s more time and ability to communicate and adjust a clients training and nutrition when working with them online.
+There’s more time and ability to communicate and adjust a client’s training and nutrition when working with them online.

 Plus, I’ve noticed that my online coaching clients are more willing to communicate, ask questions, and tell me what they want and how I can be there for them.
 Communication like this is valuable.

 As with anything, if you’re ready, willing, and able to put in the work.
 Be patient.
-And communicate, then online personal training and nutrition is worth it.
+And communicate, then online personal training and nutrition are worth it.

 - Lose the weight and fat you haven’t been able to shed for years

 - Build physical strength and confidence in your body

 - Gain mental confidence and no longer hide your gifts and talents